 With this in mind, let’s take a deep dive into a specific application of this technology: film extrusion.
 We’ll see how standardizing your machine setup procedures is essential to the success of the entire process.

 First, let’s briefly explore the process of “extrusion”.

 By definition, extrusion is a process used to manufacture objects with a fixed cross-sectional profile.
 This is achieved by pushing material through a die matching the desired shape.

-An example of this is cast film extrusion, where molten polymer is pushed through a long thin die (called a coat hanger die) to produce a thin film.
+Another example of this is cast film extrusion.
+Think of the cellophane wrap you use to cover food in the refrigerator.
+To create this popular product, molten polymer is pushed through a long thin die (called a coat hanger die) to produce a thin film.
 Downstream from the extruder are chiller rolls that control the cooling process.
-After chilling, there is a slitting tool to achieve an exact dimensional width.
+After chilling, there is a slitting tool that achieves the exact dimensional width.

 One of the clear benefits of such a method is the ability to achieve nearly continuous production.
 As long as there's material to feed into the extruder, the machine could go forever with only minor interventions.
 Operators set up the extruder to exact specifications and then assume a monitor and adjust role.

-This is why manufacturers involved in extrusion need strong standardized machine setup procedures.
+This is why manufacturers involved in high-precision activities need strong standardized machine setup procedures.
+The above scenario could have been easily solved if your employee had followed a standardized machine setup procedure.
 It is incredibly important to maintain standardization when performing setup, adjustments, and inspections.